01. Malignant Pleural Mesothelioma

-As with all types of malignant mesothelioma, prognosis for pleural mesothelioma is poor.
-For patients who do not receive treatment, the median survival is six months; however, certain types of treatment can improve life expectancy significantly.
-For instance, recent studies for two types of aggressive surgeries, pleurectomy/decortication and extrapleural pneumonectomy, found median survivals of 36 to 38 months when combined with chemotherapy and radiation.
+As with all types of malignant mesothelioma, prognosis for pleural malignant mesothelioma depends on a number of factors.
+For patients who do not receive treatment, the median survival time is six months.
+However, certain types of treatment can improve life expectancy, such as surgery combined with chemotherapy.

 |Pleural Mesothelioma Survival Rates|